-Ghent University Hospital joins first consortium on human reproduction in space
+Ghent university hospital joins first consortium on human reproduction in space

-"Permanent habitation beyond Earth is only possible if we can safely conceive and raise children in space."
+"Permanent habitation beyond Earth is only possible if we can safely conceive and raise children in space"

-As space travel continues to progress, SpaceBorn United highlights the importance of looking further ahead.
-"Without the possibility of reproduction, human presence in space will always be temporary," says Dr Egbert Edelbroek, the founder & CEO of SpaceBorn United.
+"Without the possibility of reproduction, human presence in space will always be temporary," says founder and CEO Dr Egbert Edelbroek.
 "Permanent habitation beyond Earth is only possible if we can safely conceive and raise children in space."

 Conception, pregnancy and childbirth beyond Earth present formidable challenges.
 Lower gravity and weightlessness can disrupt key bodily processes, while radiation and disturbances to the circadian rhythm add further risks.
-"We know almost nothing about the impact on reproductive organs, embryonic development or childbirth," SpaceBorn United notes.

 Related news